seamapper/SwathCoverage/README.md

 A comprehensive toolkit for analyzing swath coverage data from Kongsberg multibeam systems (and optionally GSF via [mbtoolkit](https://github.com/oceanmapping/mbtoolkit)).
 This project provides two main applications for processing, converting, and visualizing swath coverage data.

+KMALL file reading is based on code from Val Schmidt, available at (https://github.com/valschmidt/kmall).

 **Center for Coastal and Ocean Mapping (CCOM) / Joint Hydrographic Center (JHC), University of New Hampshire**

 ## Overview